 I actually couldn’t agree with this more!
 Granted the internet is convenient.
 It is easy to network with people, it is easy to talk to people on the other side of the world, and you can find out pretty much anything you want just by typing a question into google.
 Why type when you can ask Siri to do it for you?
 While this may all seem great, it may not be helping us get the answers we need.

 The same applies in a similar way when you are out paranormal investigating.
 Now it has become custom to have a video camera on hand and either live stream or film your investigation.
-Instead of viewing the investigation from the perspective of the viewfinder on the camera, be present in the moment.
+Instead of viewing the investigation from the perspective of the viewfinder on the camera, we need to be present in the moment.
 Absorb the environment and immerse yourself in your surroundings.
-Observation is one of the most effective forms of investigating.
-If you need to have the investigation filmed or live stream, assign the role to specific person.
+Observation is one of the most effective forms of investigation.
+If you need to have the investigation filmed or live stream, assign the role to a specific person.
 Let them worry about the filming so the person investigating can concentrate on the task at hand.
 I have seen some great live streams where it has been obvious the person investigating is completely oblivious to it because they are so focused on what is going on at the time.
 It also means you are being genuine.
 It can be really easy to go a little over the top when you know you are on camera.

 There is a reason people refer to old school methodology.
 It was simple and it didn’t rely on technology.
 Not only should we try to apply some of this to the way we investigate, but the way we research as well.
 It encourages you to think and use your brain and I can’t tell you how amazing that feels!
-I have written before about making sure your source of information is correct, but the only way you are going to find out is to look yourself.
+I have written before about making sure your source of information is correct, but the only way you are going to find out is to look for yourself.
 There are no easy answers when it comes to the paranormal.
 We aren’t even sure there are answers.
 If we were supposed to know what happens when you die, we would already know.
-It isn’t about the answer at the end, but more the journey along the way.
-Some believe that the reason to this is so that a person can achieve spiritual growth.
-As you are searching, your are opening your mind, you are growing and learning.
+It isn’t about the answer at the end, but more about the journey along the way.
+Some believe that the reason for this is so that a person can achieve spiritual growth.
+As you are searching, you are opening your mind, you are growing and learning.
 You are learning not just about the unknown, but surprisingly you are learning a lot about yourself too.
 Maybe that is what it is all about?